zenrocklabs/zenrock-docs/docs/docs/testnet-guides/setup.md

 ### Zenrock Chain Explorer

 zrChain testnet comes with its own block explorer where you can see your transactions on zrChain.
-The block explorer is accessible here: TODO - ADD LINK.
+The block explorer is accessible [here](https://explorer.gardia.zenrocklabs.io).